JoseQuintas/hwgui/contrib/Readme.txt

 Prerequisite is the successful build of Harbour and HWGUI (or working binary installations).

-Only these 3 libraries added in the "lib" directory: libhwg_extctrl.a libhwg_misc.a libhwg_qhtm.a
+Only these 4 libraries added in the "lib" directory: libhwg_extctrl.a libhwg_misc.a libhwg_qhtm.a
+ libgthwg.a
  (file extension depends of the used compiler , e.g. ".lib")